ministryofjustice/hmpps-education-and-work-plan-api/README.md

 UI running in the browser.
 UI's running in the browser do not make xhr/ajax style requests directly to the APIs.

 * `hmpps-eduction-and-work-plan-ui` - The Education and Work Plan service UI (aka PLP)
 The REST API endpoints exposed by this API are consumed by the service UI.
-Roles required are `ROLE_EDUCATION_WORK_PLAN_EDITOR` or
-`ROLE_EDUCATION_WORK_PLAN_VIEWER` - see the individual controller methods and/or swagger spec for specific details.
+Roles required are dependent on the API endpoint being consumed - see the individual controller methods and/or swagger spec for specific details.
-* `hmpps-ciag-careers-induction-ui` - The CIAG Induction service UI
+* `hmpps-prisoner-profile` - The DPS Prisoner Profile UI
-The CIAG Induction service UI consumes the `GET` endpoint in order to retrieve action plan details for a list of prison numbers (prisoners).
-The role required is `ROLE_EDUCATION_WORK_PLAN_VIEWER`
+The DPS Prisoner Profile UI consumes the `GET /action-plans/{prisonNumber}/goals` endpoint in order to retrieve the prisoner's active goals from their action plan.
+The role required is `ROLE_EDUCATION_AND_WORK_PLAN__GOALS__RO`

 ## Feature Toggles
 Features can be toggled by setting the relevant environment variable.